Non-Danish property

 - An annually updated tax assessed value of the property

-- Possible interest deductions if you have a mortgage
+- Interest deductions if you have a mortgage

 - Possible rental income